-Overview Replicating the locator involves specifying the same configuration that you would use for other Artix services, as described in "Configuring Persistent Services for High Availability" on page 174.
+Replicating the locator involves specifying the same configuration that you would use for other Artix services, as described in "Configuring Persistent Services for High Availability" on page 186.
 However, there are some additional configuration variables that also apply to the locator.

+Note: All locator service replicas must be running on the same operating system.

+Setting locator persistence

+To enable persistence in the locator, set the following variable:

+plugins:locator:persist_data="true";

-Setting locator persistence To enable persistence in the locator, set the following variable: plugins:locator:persist_data="true"; This specifies whether the locator uses a persistent database to store references.
+This specifies whether the locator uses a persistent database to store references.
 This defaults to false, which means that the locator uses an in-memory map to store references.

-When replicating the locator, you must set ${\tt persist_data}$ to ${\tt true}.$ If you do not, replication is not enabled.
-Setting load balancing When persist_data is set to true, the load balancing behavior of the locator changes.
+When replicating the locator, you must set persist_data to true.
+If you do not, replication is not enabled.

+Setting load balancing

+When persist_data is set to true, the load balancing behavior of the locator changes.
 By default, the locator uses a round robin method to hand out references to services that are registered with multiple endpoints.
 Setting persist_data to true causes the locator to switch from round robin to random load balancing.

 You can change the default behavior of the locator to always use random load balancing by setting the following configuration variable: